radiantlogic-v8/documentation-new/documentation/cfs/01-getting-started.md

 ![](media/first-tenant1.png)

-> **Tip:** Select "Continue to this website (not recommended)".
+>[!note] Select "Continue to this website (not recommended)".
 The reason this appears is because CFS is hosted on Microsoft's IIS Web Server and installs a self-signed certificate during installation that is not trusted by your machine.
 There are instructions on how to correct this in the [Microsoft IIS](#change-the-ssl-certificate) section.

 # Installation Wizard

-The Global Administration Page will take some time to load for the first time, but when it does, it should look something like this:
+The Global Administration Page will take some time to load for the first time, but when it does, it should look something like this.

 ![](media/first-tenant2.png)